Co-founder & President

 My wife Lisa and I met standing in line at the Mizzou bookstore in 1993.
 Our 9-year-old daughter Harper is the star of our household.

-Lisa, Harper and Matt at the Houston Office of Hill Investment Group
+Lisa, Harper and Matt picnicking at the historic Muny in St. Louis.

 MEMORABLE MEDIA APPEARANCEs